snap-one/docs-driverworks-api/source/includes/32_serial_network_device/_13-GetSerialSettings.md

 ## GetSerialSettings

-Returns the \<serialsettings\> string from the driver from which the API is called.
-The control binding should be an RS232 provider binding.
+Returns the \<serialsettings\> string from the driver from which the API is called. ing.
 This API should not be invoked during OnDriverInit.

 ###### Available from 1.6.0